Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Gauge (BMS) Invariance

-$\Psi \ $is an $s=0$ and $w=-3,$ [$(n_{1},n_{2})=(-2,-2)$] quantity.
-The invariant subspace has a basis set of the harmonics with $l\geq 2.\ $The factor space is \textit{isomorphic} to the \textit{finite dimensional} positive integer space, [$(n_{1},n_{2})=(2,2)$] and hence the harmonic coefficients of $l=(0,1$) lie in this finite dimensional representation space. \ From this isomorphism we know the function of the form, $\Psi ^{0}Y_{0}^{0}+\Psi ^{i}Y_{1i}^{0}$, have four coefficients proportional to the Bondi four-momentum
+This is a $s=0$ and $w=-3$, $[(n_{1},n_{2})=(-2,-2)]$ quantity.
+The invariant subspace has a basis set of the harmonics with $l\geq 2$.
+The factor space is \textit{isomorphic} to the \textit{finite dimensional} positive integer space $(n_{1},n_{2})=(2,2)$ and hence the harmonic coefficients of $l=(0,1$) lie in this finite dimensional representation space.
+From this isomorphism we know that functions of the form, $\Psi^{0}Y_{0}^{0}+\Psi^{i}Y_{1i}^{0}$, whose four coefficients are proportional to the Bondi four-momentum

-a Lorentzian four-vector.
-Note that we have rescaled the $\Psi^{0}$ in Eq.(\ref{0,-3}) by the $Y^{0}_{0}$, differing from that of Eq.(\ref{SC24}) in order to give the spherical harmonic coefficients immediate physical meaning without the use of the factors in equations Eq.(\ref{SC25}) and Eq.(\ref{SC26}).
+form a Lorentzian four-vector.
+Note that we have rescaled the $\Psi^{0}$ in Eq.~(\ref{0-3}) by the $Y^{0}_{0}$, differing from that of Eq.~(\ref{SC24}) in order to give the spherical harmonic coefficients immediate physical meaning without the use of the factors in equations Eq.~(\ref{SC25}) and Eq.~(\ref{SC26}).

 This is the justification for calling the $l=(0,1)$ harmonics of the mass aspect a Lorentzian four-vector.
-Technically, the Bondi four-momentum is a co-vector but we have allowed ourselves a slight notational irregularity.
+(Technically, the Bondi four-momentum is a co-factor but we have allowed ourselves a slight notational irregularity.)